mediaformat/Freagra/README.md

 e.g.

+## Installation ##

-1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/freagra` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
-1. Use the Settings->Plugin Name screen to configure the plugin
+1. Use the Settings->Freagra screen to configure the plugin.
-1. (Make your instructions match the desired user flow for activating and installing your plugin.
-Include any steps that might be needed for explanatory purposes)

 ## Frequently Asked Questions ##

+### What does Freagra mean?

+It is Irish for Replies

 ## Screenshots ##